djeada/Parallel-And-Concurrent-Programming/notes/01_basic_terminology.md

 ### Sequential vs Nonsequential

-Sequential:
+- Sequential:

-* Tasks are carried out in the order they occur in the code.
+  - Tasks are carried out in the order they occur in the code.
-* Depend on being executed step-by-step to produce correct results.
+  - Depend on being executed step-by-step to produce correct results.

-Non-sequential:
+- Non-sequential:

-* Tasks do not have to be executed in the order in which they appear in the code.
+  - Tasks do not have to be executed in the order in which they appear in the code.
-* Step-by-step execution is not necessary for correct results.
+  - Step-by-step execution is not necessary for correct results.

+Analogies:

+* Sequential: Think of a recipe where each step must be completed before moving on to the next step.
+You cannot mix the ingredients before chopping them, for example.
+The recipe must be followed sequentially for the desired outcome.
+* Non-sequential: Imagine you are packing your suitcase for a trip.
+You can pack your clothes in any order you want and still get to your destination with everything you need.
+The order in which you pack your clothes is not important, and you can achieve the desired outcome (having everything you need) even if you don't pack in a specific sequence.

-### Concurency vs Parallelism
+### Concurrency vs Parallelism

-The execution of two or more instructions at the same time is referred to as parallel execution.
-Concurrency does not indicate non-parallel or parallel; it simply implies the ability to divide a program into several pieces and re-order them arbitrarily so that each can be processed by a distinct thread, but it says nothing about running in parallel or not.

-Concurency:
+- Concurency:

-* Refers to the program structure.
+  - Refers to the program structure.
-* Means DEALING with multiple things at the same time.
+  - Means DEALING with multiple things at the same time.
-* Requires scheduling and synchronization.
+  - Requires scheduling and synchronization.

-Parallelism:
+- Parallelism:

-* Stands for simultaneous execution.
+  - Stands for simultaneous execution.
-* Means PERFORMING numerous tasks at the same time.
+  - Means PERFORMING numerous tasks at the same time.
-* Increases throughput.
+  - Increases throughput.
-* Requires parallel hardware and concurrency support.
+  - Requires parallel hardware and concurrency support.

-Note: Throughput is doing more of something at the same time.
+Analogies:

+* Concurrency: Think of a restaurant where multiple chefs are preparing different dishes at the same time.
+Each chef is responsible for a specific task, and they all work together to ensure that all dishes are ready at the same time.
+The chefs are working concurrently, but they may not be performing their tasks in parallel.
+* Parallelism: Imagine a group of friends cleaning a house together.
+If everyone works on their own task (cleaning the bathroom, vacuuming the living room, etc.) at the same time, they are working in parallel.
+This can result in a faster completion time than if they worked on each task one after the other.

 ### Synchronous vs Asynchronous

-Synchronous:
+- Synchronous:

-* When you start one task, you must wait until it is completed before starting the next.
+  - When you start one task, you must wait until it is completed before starting the next.
-* Blocking.
+  - Blocking.

-Asynchronous:
+- Asynchronous:

-* Other tasks can be started before the present one is completed.
+  - Other tasks can be started before the present one is completed.
-* Non-blocking.
+  - Non-blocking.

+Analogies:

+* Synchronous: Imagine you are at a restaurant and you place an order for a burger.
+The kitchen must finish making your burger before it can start making the next order.
+This is synchronous, and you must wait for your order to be completed before the next order can be processed.
+* Asynchronous: Imagine you are sending a text message to a friend while also listening to music.
+You can send the text message while the music continues to play in the background.
+You don't have to wait for the message to be sent before continuing to listen to the music.
+This is asynchronous, and you can perform multiple tasks at the same time without waiting for each task to be completed before starting the next.

-### Process
+## Process

-A process is an instance of program in execution.
-When you use your web browser, for example, there is a process linked with it; the same is true for every other application, such as a text editor or video player.
-Furthermore, a single application can be connected with several processes.
-So there is always at least one process, but there might be more.
-Processes are also used by your operating system to do tasks in the background while you are conducting your work.
-Of course, modern operating systems can manage several processes at the same time.
-It does not imply that the CPU is executing instructions from several processes at the same time, but rather that the CPU is constantly switching between processes.
-However, if the hardware supports it, it is possible that two processes will run in parallel at some point.
+A process is an instance of a program that is currently executing on a computer.
+When you use any application on your computer, such as a web browser, text editor, or video player, it runs as a process.
+In some cases, a single application can have multiple processes running simultaneously.
+Additionally, the operating system uses processes to perform tasks in the background while you work.

+Modern operating systems can manage multiple processes at the same time.
+Although the CPU cannot execute instructions from multiple processes at the same time, it switches between processes very quickly.
+If the hardware supports it, two or more processes can run in parallel at some point.

-#### Role of the OS
+### Role of the OS

-The operating system is in charge of overseeing all processes.
+The operating system is responsible for managing all processes running on the computer.

-Each process is given:
+Each process is allocated a portion of computer resources including:

 - time to use the processor,
 - share of computer memory,
 - access to the hard drive.

-The operating system maintains a table known as the process table to keep track of the status of all processes.
+The operating system maintains a table known as the process table, which keeps track of all processes' status.
-Every process is documented in this table, along with the resources it employs and the current status of the process.

-#### States of the process
+### States of the process
+There are three states of a process:

-1. Running - The running state indicates that the process has all of the resources it requires for execution and that the operating system has granted it permission to use the processor.
-At any given moment, only one process can be in that state.
+1. Running: The process is currently using the CPU, has all the resources it needs, and has been granted permission by the operating system to execute.
+At any given moment, only one process can be in this state.

-2. Ready - It is awaiting authorization to use the CPU.
+2. Ready: The process is waiting for permission from the operating system to use the CPU.
+Multiple processes can be in the ready state simultaneously.

-3. Waiting - The process of waiting for an external event to occur, such as user input or disk access.
+3. Waiting: The process is waiting for an external event to occur, such as user input or disk access.
+In this state, the process is not using the CPU, and other processes can be executing in the meantime.

-### Thread
+## Thread

-Within a process, a thread is an ordered stream of instructions.
-A process is composed of one or more threads.

-A thread is provided with its own program counter (PC), register set, and stack space.
-Threads, unlike processes, are not independent of one another; as a result, threads share their code section, data section, and OS resources such as open files and signals with other threads.
-Threads are frequently referred to as lightweight processes since they have some of the qualities of processes.
-That is one of the reasons why dividing a program into multiple processes is a popular method of achieving concurrency.
-For example a text editor can employ numerous threads, one to format the text, another to receive inputs, and so on.
+In computer science, a thread refers to a sequence of instructions that can be executed concurrently with other threads within a program.
+A process can be comprised of one or more threads, with each thread being provided with its own program counter (PC), register set, and stack space.
+Threads share resources such as code section, data section, and OS resources such as open files and signals with other threads within the same process.
+Threads are sometimes called lightweight processes because they have some similarities to processes.

+Threads can be used to improve the performance and concurrency of programs.
+For example, a text editor can employ several threads, one to format the text, another to receive inputs, and so on.
+The use of multiple threads within a program can allow multiple operations to be performed simultaneously, which can lead to faster execution times and improved performance.

-#### The role of the OS
+### Role of the OS

+The operating system plays a crucial role in managing threads.
 The scheduler controls CPU access and switches between threads.
-Each gets a single timeslice for its work, and if it isn't finished, it must wait for its next turn.
-Threads have various priorities as well (numbers).
+Each thread is given a single time slice for its work, and if it isn't finished, it must wait for its next turn.
+Threads also have various priorities (represented by numbers) assigned to them.
 The higher the priority, the more often the thread will be run.

 ### Process vs Thread

-A program's memory allocation is often divided into:
+A program's memory allocation is often divided into four parts:

-- Code
+* Code
-- Data
+* Data
-- Stack
+* Stack
-- Heap
+* Heap

-Cloned processes only share the code portion; everything else is separate.
-Threads operating within the same process, on the other hand, share all of those segments except the stack.

-Important: Each thread has its own call stack, but the memory on other thread stacks is still accessible, and you could theoretically keep a reference to memory in another thread's local stack frame!
+When a process is cloned, only the code portion is shared; everything else is separate.
+On the other hand, threads that operate within the same process share all of these segments except the stack.
+Each thread has its own call stack, but the memory on other thread stacks is still accessible, and you could theoretically keep a reference to memory in another thread's local stack frame.

+Here are some key differences between a process and a thread:

 Process:

 * Independent instance;
 * Includes code and data;
 * Carries considerable state (e.g., ready, running, waiting, or stopped) information;
-* Separate adress space;
+* Separate address space;
 * No process can directly access the memory of another process;
-* Processes communicate each other through inter-process communication.
+* Processes communicate with each other through inter-process communication.

 Thread: